 Essential Elements of a Winning Pitch Deck

-Though the needs of every business are unique and specific to their goals, certain elements can help you achieve success.
-Our winning pitch deck elements will help you get a clear idea of what your pitch deck should include.
+While the needs of every business are unique and specific to their goals, certain elements can help you achieve success.
+Our winning pitch deck elements will give you a clear idea of what your pitch deck should include.
 You can add more features, but including these elements will help you stand out.

 1. Have a Catchy Business Vision

-Your vision is the sole of your idea.
+Your vision is the soul of your idea.
 Therefore, you need to make this statement as expressive as possible.
 Keep it short and simple; make it a one-line sentence to summarize your brand.
 For example:

 - L'Oréal Paris: "Because You're Worth It."